 “There are too many of us and we are all too far apart.” ― Kurt Vonnegut

-I’m writing these words with the knowledge that people from around the world are going to read them.
+I’m writing these words knowing that people from all over the world are going to read them.
 People of all ages, ethnic and cultural backgrounds, of different religious beliefs.
 Most of them, I’ll never get a chance to meet.
 Most of them, I don’t know how they look like, what’s the thing they want most in this world, or what is it that they’re afraid of… most of them are perfect strangers to me.

 Yet, simply by writing these words with these strangers in my mind, having the certainty that my words will reach them, they become a little bit more than strangers.
-They become human beings, just like myself, and that is a great achievement in today’s world.
+They become human beings, just like myself, and that is one of life’s greatest achievements.

 And we really are so far apart from each other, because we all build invisible walls to keep us safe.
 It’s all about our needs, our desires, our pain, our tragedies.
 We want what we want, and we won’t give up until we have it.

 There’s a distance between people, between perfect strangers inhabiting different worlds.
-That distance has to be traveled on step at a time.
+That distance has to be traveled one step at a time.
 We no longer have time for that.
 We want instant gratification.